 African American Studies

 An interdisciplinary approach to history, culture and experience of African Americans from the fifteenth century to the present, the minor program attracts students interested in the African American experience from either a heritage or intellectual perspective, or a combination of both.
 It will serve as a foundation experience for students who wish to pursue post-graduate study of the African American experience.
-For questions or to join the program contact Dr. Cassandra Jones, Director of African American Studies.
+For questions or to join the program contact Dr. Warren Carson, Interim Director of the Center for African American Studies.

 History of the Minor